si74/tcpproxy/README.md

 - How to close connections in TCP - orderly way (FIN, and ACK.
 (Tidbit: TCP connections can be half-open.) or abruptly with RST flag ("connection reset by peer.")
 - Max number of connections or go-routine limitation (if 1 per connection).
+- May have keep-alive - send ACK flag to keep connections open.
+But every incoming connection (even if from same client), don't necessarily want to reuse back-end connection.
+Otherwise could mix data on backend connection.

 ## Pseudocode: